naps62/naps62.github.io/content/posts/2018-11-13-understanding-elixirs-genstages-querying-the-blockchain/index.md

 title="Understanding Elixir’s GenStages: Querying the Blockchain" slug="understanding-elixir-genstage" date=2018-11-13

-category="elixir"
+[taxonomies]
+tags = ["elixir"]

 [extra]
 canonical="https://blog.appsignal.com/2018/11/13/elixir-alchemy-understanding-elixirs-genstages-querying-the-blockchain.html"
 +++

-*Note: This post was originally written on [AppSignal's Elixir Alchemy Blog](https://blog.appsignal.com/2018/11/13/elixir-alchemy-understanding-elixirs-genstages-querying-the-blockchain.html)*
+_Note: This post was originally written on [AppSignal's Elixir Alchemy Blog](https://blog.appsignal.com/2018/11/13/elixir-alchemy-understanding-elixirs-genstages-querying-the-blockchain.html)_

 In this post, we’ll dive into Elixir’s GenStage module.
 Along the way, we’ll explain backpressure and we’ll write a Genstage to query the blockchain.
 Let’s start by discussing how using a GenStage can solve buffering problems.